MaxmilianDao/PHP/PasswordGenerator/README.md

 Finally it returns the password in a JSON format.

 ### Disclaimer
-This is not a cryptographically secure pseudorandom password generator *and therefore is not safe to use* !
+This a school assignment and is not a cryptographically secure pseudorandom password generator *and therefore is not safe to use* !

 The generator does have some bugs, for example:
 - Not being able to handle long password requests reliably or at all